Skip to contents

 feature_name” (e.g. ENSEMBL ID, Uniprot ID)

-Required for bi-directional and categorical signatures: “direction
+Required for bi-directional and categorical signatures: “group_label

 Recommended optional column, if applicable: “score”